phronmophobic/blog/markdown/what-is-a-user-interface.md

 * UI manipulation on the "inside" of components rather than at the edges is common
 * Heavy reliance on global state
 * UI workflows are highly platform dependent
   * taking an iOS app and porting it to the web or Android isn't just a rewrite, it also requires a completely different set of tools, languages, and libraries{{footnote}}I know web browsers run on almost every type of device, but I consider web browsers to be their own platform.
-The ubiqUIty of the web shows that users interfaces don't need to be coupled to a single platform.
+The ubiquity of the web shows that users interfaces don't need to be coupled to a single platform.
 However, the web is inextricably coupled to html/css/javascript.{{/footnote}}

 React is great, but does it really free us from the grip of the underlying OO platform toolkits?
 The above challenges are all symptoms of a system that is not based on values.
 We're not going to spend any time rehashing the [value of values](https://www.infoq.com/presentations/Value-Values/) other than to say we should apply the same principles to the full UI stack.
 Acknowledging and alleviating the limitations imposed by the underlying toolkits opens up new opportunities for UI libraries to innovate.